Washington · UTI TREATMENT

 Online UTI treatment in Seattle, Washington

 Seattle patients — from Capitol Hill to Ballard to West Seattle — fill at Bartell Drugs, Safeway, QFC, Walgreens, or CVS.
 Bartell is locally-owned and common throughout the metro.
-King County has some of the fastest e-prescription turnaround in the country.
-An uncomplicated UTI in Seattle is treated the same way we treat one anywhere else in Washington: a 5-minute intake form, provider review within hours, and a prescription (usually nitrofurantoin, cephalexin, or TMP-SMX) sent directly to your King County pharmacy.
+King County has broad e-prescription support across major pharmacy chains.
+In Seattle, we prescribe a short antibiotic course (nitrofurantoin, cephalexin, or TMP-SMX) — filled after your pharmacy processes it at any King County pharmacy.
+Our intake screens for red-flag symptoms (fever, flank pain, pregnancy, recurrent infection) that require in-person evaluation — if any surface, we refund and refer you.
 Start a Seattle UTI visit →

 Online UTI treatment in Spokane, Washington

 Spokane and the Inland Northwest use Safeway, Walgreens, Rosauers, or Yoke's Fresh Market pharmacy.
-Our Washington-licensed providers treat Eastern Washington the same as the I-5 corridor.
-An uncomplicated UTI in Spokane is treated the same way we treat one anywhere else in Washington: a 5-minute intake form, provider review within hours, and a prescription (usually nitrofurantoin, cephalexin, or TMP-SMX) sent directly to your Spokane County pharmacy.
+Our Washington-licensed clinicians treat Eastern Washington the same as the I-5 corridor.
+In Spokane, we prescribe a short antibiotic course (nitrofurantoin, cephalexin, or TMP-SMX) — filled after your pharmacy processes it at any Spokane County pharmacy.
+Our intake screens for red-flag symptoms (fever, flank pain, pregnancy, recurrent infection) that require in-person evaluation — if any surface, we refund and refer you.
 Start a Spokane UTI visit →

 Online UTI treatment in Tacoma, Washington

 Tacoma, Lakewood, and the South Sound region — including Joint Base Lewis-McChord — fill at Safeway, Walgreens, Fred Meyer, or Costco.
 Military and civilian patients get the same flat-fee service.
-An uncomplicated UTI in Tacoma is treated the same way we treat one anywhere else in Washington: a 5-minute intake form, provider review within hours, and a prescription (usually nitrofurantoin, cephalexin, or TMP-SMX) sent directly to your Pierce County pharmacy.
+In Tacoma, we prescribe a short antibiotic course (nitrofurantoin, cephalexin, or TMP-SMX) — filled after your pharmacy processes it at any Pierce County pharmacy.
+Our intake screens for red-flag symptoms (fever, flank pain, pregnancy, recurrent infection) that require in-person evaluation — if any surface, we refund and refer you.
 Start a Tacoma UTI visit →

 How it works in Washington

-Most uncomplicated UTIs can be safely treated through async telehealth.
-You fill out a short clinical intake, a licensed provider reviews your case — usually within a few hours — and if treatment is appropriate, a prescription is sent directly to your chosen pharmacy.
+Most uncomplicated UTIs can be safely treated through online telehealth.
+You fill out a short clinical intake, a licensed clinician reviews your case 7 days a week, including weekends, and if treatment is appropriate, a prescription is sent directly to your chosen pharmacy.

 UTIs are one of the most common and well-studied telehealth conditions.
-When symptoms are uncomplicated, async evaluation with a licensed provider is supported by peer-reviewed research (JAMA Network Open, 2025) as equivalent in outcomes to in-person care.
+When symptoms are uncomplicated, online evaluation with a licensed clinician is supported by peer-reviewed research (JAMA Network Open, 2025) as equivalent in outcomes to in-person care.

 Washington licensing & scope of practice

 Washington grants ARNPs full independent practice authority including Schedule II-V prescribing.
-Bidwell Health's providers hold active Washington licensure — verifiable through the state Board of Nursing's online lookup.
-All patient information is encrypted end-to-end and handled under HIPAA-compliant infrastructure (Supabase + Resend + Twilio, all with signed Business Associate Agreements).
+Bidwell Health's providers hold active Washington licensure — verifiable through the Washington Provider Credential Search.
+All patient information is encrypted in transit and at rest, and handled through access-controlled clinical infrastructure.
 Your medical record is never sold, shared, or used for advertising.

 Pharmacies we work with in Washington